EcmaTC53/lexicon/src/lexicon.md

 <dl url="https://EcmaTC53.github.io/lexicon">ECMA TC-53 Terms
 <dt><a href="https://www.maximintegrated.com/en/app-notes/index.mvp/id/1796">1-wire</a>
-<dd>a serial protocol using a single data line plus ground reference for communication.
+<dd>A serial protocol using a single data line plus ground reference for communication.
 <dt>Actuator
 <dd>A device that is reponsible for moving some part of a machine (eg a servo or motor).
 <dt>Address